-Degrees offered include the Master of Arts with majors in English, history, psychology, and sociology; the Master of Music; and the Master of Public Administration.
-The Master of Art in Teaching degree is offered with majors in French, German, and Spanish.
-There is the Master of Science degree with majors in biology and applied computer science, the Master of Science in Rural and Small Town Planning, and the Master of Science in Nursing.
+Degrees offered include the Master of Arts with majors in criminology.
+English, history, psychology, and sociology; the Master of Music; and the Master of Public Administration.
+There is the Master of Science degree with majors in biology, mathematics and applied computer science, the Master of Science in Rural and Small Town Planning, and the Master of Science in Nursing.
 Also offered are the Master of Professional Accounting and the Master of Business Administration.
-The Master of Education degree is offered with majors in administration and supervision, art education, business education, early childhood education, French Language Teacher Education, guidance and counseling, media, middle grades education, physical education, reading, secondary education (English, mathematics, science, and social science), Spanish Language Teacher Education, special education, and speech-language pathology.
-Also offered is the Specialist in Education degree with majors in administration and supervision, business education, early childhood education, guidance and counseling, media, middle grades education, physical education, secondary education (English, mathematics, science, and social science), and special education (curriculum specialist, leadership).
-In addition, a Doctor of Education in School Improvement degree is offered through the College of Education, and a doctorate in Psychology in Individual, Organizational, and Community Transformation: Society and Consciousness is offered.
+The Master of Education degree is offered with majors in administration and supervision, art education, business education, early childhood education, French Language Teacher Education, professional counseling, media, middle grades education, physical education, reading, secondary education (English, mathematics, science, and social science), Spanish Language Teacher Education, special education, and speech-language pathology.
+Also offered is the Specialist in Education degree with majors in administration and supervision, business education, early childhood education, professional counseling, media, middle grades education, physical education, secondary education (English, mathematics, science, and social science), and special education (curriculum specialist, leadership).
+In addition, the Doctor of Education in School Improvement and the Doctor of Education in Counseling and Supervision are offered through the College of Education; and a doctorate in Psychology in Individual, Organizational, and Community Transformation: Society and Consciousness is offered.
 Graduate certificate programs are offered in selected areas of the arts and sciences.
 We also offer non-degree initial certification programs in selected areas for teacher education.